Football (ball): Rugby football

-Until 1870, rugby was played with a near spherical ball with an inner-tube made of a pig's bladder.
+Until 1870, rugby union and later rugby league was played with a near spherical ball with an inner-tube made of a pig's bladder.
 In 1870 Richard Lindon and Bernardo Solano started making balls for Rugby school out of hand stitched, four-panel, leather casings and pigs' bladders.
 The rugby ball's distinctive shape is supposedly due to the pig's bladder, although early balls were more plum-shape than oval.
 The balls varied in size in the beginning depending upon how large the pig's bladder was.
 Because of the pliability of rubber the shape gradually changed from a sphere to an egg.
 In 1892 the RFU endorsed ovalness as the compulsory shape.
 The gradual flattening of the ball continued over the years.

-The introduction of synthetic footballs over the traditional leather balls, in both rugby codes, was originally governed by weather conditions.
-If the playing surface was wet, the synthetic ball was used, because it wouldn't absorb water and become heavy.
-Eventually, the leather balls were phased out completely.